 Example: Daniel is a resident of Washington state, and he owns interests in two partnerships.
-In 2018, Partnership A, doing business inside and outside Montana, reported a large loss, part of which was Montana source.
-In 2019, Daniel acquired interest in Partnership B, doing business only in Washington State.
-Assume that in 2019, Partnership A had nearly no income, and Partnership B's income is more than the Partnership A's loss from 2018.
+In 2020, Partnership A, doing business inside and outside Montana, reported a large loss, part of which was Montana source.
+In 2021, Daniel acquired an interest in Partnership B, doing business only in Washington State.
+Assume that in 2021, Partnership A had nearly no income, and Partnership B's income is more than Partnership A's loss from 2020.

-On his 2019 federal return, Daniel uses the 2019 loss from Partnership A to reduce the 2019 income from Partnership B. If in 2020, Partnership A has Montana source income, Daniel cannot use the Montana source loss from 2018 to reduce his 2020 Montana source income because that loss was taken on his federal return in 2019.
+On his 2021 federal return, Daniel uses the 2021 loss from Partnership A to reduce the 2021 income from Partnership B. If in 2022, Partnership A has Montana source income, Daniel cannot use the Montana source loss from 2020 to reduce his 2022 Montana source income because that loss was taken on his federal return in 2021.

-Special Rule for Net Operating Losses (NOL)
+Montana Net Operating Losses (NOL)